kratisto/docs/pages/web_cloud/domains/autorenew_domain_name/guide.en-us.md

 ### Changing the renewal mode of domain names

-In your [Control Panel](/links/manager), click on your name in the top right-hand corner of your screen, then on `Products and services`{.action}.
+In your [Control Panel](/links/manager), click on your name in the top right-hand corner of your screen, then on `My solutions & services`{.action}.
 In the table, identify the domain names for which you would like to change the renewal mode.

 #### For a single domain name